-Some of the main reasons why your healthcare professional might recommend against a vaginal birth include:
+Some of the main reasons why your maternity care provider might recommend against a vaginal birth include:

 Another important factor to consider when you make your decision is your tolerance to pain.
 Aim to choose the most secure and comfortable option for you and your baby.

 On the flip side, if a natural birth doesn’t pose any risks it can offer a number of health benefits for you and your baby.
 In particular, a natural birth:

 - Will allow you to move around into more comfortable positions during labour